ajinkya-dhamnaskar/ajinkya-dhamnaskar.github.io/_posts/2017-04-06-event-based-replication.md

 <h1>Event Based Database Replication In Airavata Cont....</h1>

-While working through [previously discussed](https://ajinkya-dhamnaskar.github.io/2017/03/23/event-based-replication.html) approach we discoved the Topic Routing implementation of
+While working through [previously discussed](https://ajinkya-dhamnaskar.github.io/2017/03/23/event-based-replication.html) approach we discoved that the Topic Routing implementation of
 RabbitMQ resonate with our requirement.
 As discussed earlier, consider below diagram, Service A publishes db event to 'DB Event Exchange', event manager intercepts that message and lookup for corresponding subscriber services in zk.
 As service_B and service_C are interested in events from service A, event manager pushishes message to exchange with routing keys 'service_B' and 'service_c'.
 That way message gets routed to correponding services.
 If multiple instances of the same service are listening to a queue only one of them reacts.

 <p align="center"><img src="../../../assets/db-event.png" alt="Service Discovery"></p>